ExyTheGuy/Exy-PasswordGen/README.md

 There is also an option to exclude characters that are harder to read like - 0O Il 1!
 - To exclude them, use `X` option.

+And one more thing, the password generator refuses to do anything if you request <8 character long password xd